 2. Is it right to count my church tithe on my tax returns?

 You were biblically obedient by giving your tithe to your church.
-The Bible tells us to be good managers of our money, but it does not diminish the sanctity of your gift if you take the tax deduction.
+The Bible tells us to be good managers of our money, but it doesn’t shrink the value of your gift if you take the tax deduction.
 It is a way to manage the other 90% of your money.
 Take the deduction.

-Later when you get your income tax refund, remember that this is money you’ve already tithed, although you’re certainly welcome to devote some or all of it back to the Lord as additional thanks for His blessings.
+Later, when you get your income tax refund, remember it’s money you’ve already tithed—although you’re certainly welcome to devote some or all of it back to the Lord as additional thanks for His blessings.

-When things are going well and you find yourself with lots more income than you need, that can be a great time to begin thinking about other ways to give above and beyond the tithe.
-But it can be easy to accidentally spend all the extra cash on yourself.
-That’s why it’s a good idea to budget what you’ll do with it so you can make sure you’re giving some of it too.
+When things are going well and you find yourself with lots more income than you need, it can be easy to accidentally spend all that extra cash on yourself.
+But it should be a great opportunity to begin thinking about other ways to give above and beyond your tithe.
+That’s why it’s a good idea to budget what you’ll do with the extra so you can make sure you’re giving some of it too.

-Once you’ve calculated your tithe, plus any savings and spending you’re doing, see how much surplus you have.
-Divide that surplus among extra giving, extra investing, and some fun money.
+Once you’ve calculated your tithe, plus any saving and spending you’re doing, see what your surplus is.
+Divide that surplus among extra offerings, extra investing, and some fun money.
 It might help to specifically budget a certain amount each month for special giving opportunities above the tithe.
-Then look around you, ask friends if they know of anyone in need, and watch for opportunities to give that money away.
+Then look around you—ask friends if they know of anyone in need, and watch for opportunities to give that money away.
 If you’re intentional about seeking out those circumstances, you’re going to find them!

 And remember, whether you’re giving a tithe, offering, or some other special contribution, it should come from your heart.
 It’s an important part of any financial plan, and it’s really the most fun you can have with your money!

-Want to save for your future so you can live and give like no one else?
-Learn how to make a plan for your money with Dave’s most popular class, Financial Peace University!
+Do you want a future where you can live and give like no one else?
+It starts with destroying debt and making a plan for your money!
+Sign up for Dave’s most popular class, Financial Peace University and get started today!